CyberAtUC/cyberatuc.org/guides/livestream.md

 You now need to correctly setup the projector using the little touch screen attached to the presenter's desk.
 Tap "Start Class" to turn on the projectors.

 To have the projectors show what's on the right monitor of the desktop PC, set the touch screen to "Project PC".
 To have the projectors show a laptop, select "Project HDMI" (note: even if it's a VGA laptop, you should select HDMI due to the quirks of our setup).

+At this point, you should probably connect a laptop to the short HDMI cable we mentioned earlier and test that it shows up on the projectors when the touchscreen is set to "Project HDMI".
+If it does not show up, you might have used the wrong one of the two HDMI cables coming out of the desk.

 ## Software setup
 Now that all the hardware is connected, it's time to get OBS working.